-It is impossible to discuss spine-chilling scores without mentioning Stanley Kubrik’s The Shining whose sound track is so iconic it was labelled ‘Hauntological’.
-This is no surprise as Kubrick did have a reputation of being far more involved in music scores than the average director.
-In both The Shining and 2001: A Space Odyssey, very little of the commissioned composers Wendy Carlos and Rachel Elkind’s score ended up in the final Edit.
-Instead Kubrick turned to Eastern European modern classical music subverting any expectations of what space (or terrifying corridor chasing) music should sound like.
+It’s impossible to discuss spine-chilling scores without mentioning Stanley Kubrick’s The Shining, with a soundtrack so iconic it was labelled ‘Hauntological’.
+No surprise really, as Kubrick did have a reputation of being far more involved in music scores than the average director: in both The Shining and 2001: A Space Odyssey, very little of the commissioned composers’ scores ended up in the final edit.
+Instead, Kubrick turned to Eastern European contemporary classical music to subvert any expectations of what space (or terrifying corridor chase) music should sound like.

-Sometimes less really is more, take William Friedkin’s 1973 minimal score for The Exorcist as a prime example.
-Anchored by Mike Oldfield’s now-infamous Tubular Bells – which went on to become a smash so huge that it essentially bank-rolled Virgin Records – the track optimised that brooding tension that fed throughout the entire film.
+Sometimes less really is more, take The Exorcist‘s minimal score as a prime example.
+Anchored by Mike Oldfield’s now-iconic Tubular Bells – which went on to become such a smash hit, it essentially bank-rolled Virgin Records – the track optimised the brooding tension that underscores the entire film.

 The blueprint for an infinite amount of imitations, none of which come remotely close, Friedkin’s classic remains unmatched, both in terms of the sinister urban legends shrouding its production and the terrifying account of demonic possession contained within.